 With respect to the Funds that display a Peer Group Performance.
 Source: Morningstar Direct for Mutual Funds, as of the most recent month end.
 Morningstar data is ©2025 by Morningstar, Inc. All rights reserved.
-Although gathered from reliable sources, the information is not represented or warranted by p66.
-Moderate Allocation: Funds in allocation categories seek to provide both income and capital appreciation by primarily investing in multiple asset classes, including stocks, bonds, and cash.
-These moderate strategies seek to balance preservation of capital with appreciation.
-They typically expect volatility similar to a strategic equity exposure between 50% and 70%.
+Although gathered from reliable sources, the information is not represented or warranted by Morningstar to be accurate, correct, complete or timely.
+Peer groups are unmanaged and cannot be invested in directly.

+p67.
+Moderately Aggressive Allocation: Funds in allocation categories seek to provide both income and capital appreciation by primarily investing in multiple asset classes, including stocks, bonds, and cash.
+These moderately aggressive strategies prioritize capital appreciation over preservation.
+They typically expect volatility similar to a strategic equity exposure between 70% and 85%.